 We have to look back to the time nine million families lost their homes to foreclosure or short sale.
 This was between 2006 and 2014 when housing values plunged 30% or more.
 Homeowners collectively lost over $7 trillion dollars during this period.
 Today, other parts of the economy are not growing as fast as housing.
 What does this tell us?
 Is affordability going to eventually lower demand?
 Of course, it is.
 Other countries with red-hot housing markets are already beginning to address the issue.
 But if you look at the news, most media outlets are parroting fearlessness.
 This is because investment houses are fueling the bubble to stoke profits.
 And therein lies the biggest problem for the average home buyer/owner.
 Speculation is what caused the last bubble to burst.

-There’s a current housing shortage brought on by the pandemic.
+There’s a current housing shortage brought on by the pandemic and something big housing market.
 Government regulators have created artificially low-interest rates to spur this bubble.
 And investment speculators are milking the situation for everything it is worth.
-Housing price inflation, combined with individuals taking on too much dept, will eventually lead to a breaking point at the personal level, and even in international markets.
+Housing price inflation, combined with individuals taking on too much debt, will eventually lead to a breaking point at the personal level, and even in international markets.
 Karsten Biltoft of the Danish Central Bank warns of a potential collapse in home values.
 In America, however, the speculators seem to be having the final word.
 These investors, and naturally the agents selling homes, are going with the narrative that current homebuyers can afford the houses they are buying at escalated prices.

 The average American is currently caring over $6,000 in credit card debt.
 The average family owes over $28,000 in auto loans, $57,000 in student loans, $195,000 in mortgages, and savings are being tapped out by almost half of these families.
 Median household income is also down.
 51% of households reported incomes decreasing overall in this survey.
 And U.S. consumer debt it through the roof, record-breaking, more than at any time in our history.
 And Generation Z, the up-and-coming homeowners of the future, are gobbling up debt 5 times faster than any other demographic.
 Taking a brief look at wage statistics, it seems clear that the cost of living and other factors will far exceed wage increases in the foreseeable future.